 are used to ensure that the operation was successful.
 In addition, when

-the user must ensure that the data is valid (the
+the command type is a get the user must ensure that the data is valid (the

 network operation might have succeeded but the GPIB instrument timed out